mv-2112/canonical-openstack-docs/tutorial/get-familiar-with-openstack.rst

 ..
 TODO:: Update the link to the enterprise requirements page

-Depending on the subscription type, your machine is now eligable for certain Ubuntu Pro services:
+Depending on the subscription type, your machine is now eligible for certain Ubuntu Pro services:

 .. code-block :: text